-The following was compiled from the IIO Instructor Information Session,
+The following was compiled from a previous IIO Instructor Information Session, held at the IIC in Toronto, as well as IIC handouts provided:

 Read this appendix carefully and thoughtfully.
-It will provide you with
+It will provide you with valuable

-examination writing technique--simple oversights, or carelessness, or just
+writing technique--simple oversights, or carelessness, or just a case of not

-a case of not knowing how to tackle a problem.
+knowing how to tackle a problem.
 The following

-observations and hints come from examination markers with many years
+observations and hints come from examination markers with many years of

-of experience.
+experience.
 Learn from the mistakes of others and ensure your own success.

-1. Invest in a standard dictionary1 and get into the habit
+1. Invest in a standard dictionary1 and get into the habit of

-life and career.
+career.

-2. Obtain the Dictionary of Insurance2 and get into the
+2. Obtain the Dictionary of Insurance2 and get into the habit of looking

-This dictionary will be useful throughout all your insurance courses.
+will be useful throughout all your insurance courses.

 3. Read the Introduction to the course.

 4. Read and pay particular attention to the Objectives for each Study.
+They

-and what you are expected to know when you have completed it.
+are expected to know when you have completed it.

 5. Read through course material BEFORE classes or BEFORE attempting